Hughie O'Donoghue: Biography

 Hughie O'Donoghue was born in 1953 in Manchester, England.
 His father, Daniel O'Donoghue, was also born in Manchester, to Irish parents, and was a railway company clerk in the city.
 Daniel O'Donoghue encouraged his son to study history and literature and spend time in Manchester City Art Gallery.
 This was to prove a key element in the formation of O'Donoghue's desire to make art.

-Equally significant was O'Donoghue mother, who had been born in Ireland, in the Gaeltacht of County Mayo.
+Equally significant was O'Donoghue's mother, who had been born in Ireland, in the Gaeltacht of County Mayo.
 O'Donoghue spent much of his childhood here, learning traditional stories and experiencing the landscape around his mother's family home.

 O'Donoghue attended St Augustine's Grammar School followed by Trinity and All Saints College.
 He later gained an MA in Fine Art from Goldsmiths College, University of London in 1982 and was appointed to be artist-in-residence at the Drax power station near Selby in Yorkshire in 1983.
 This was followed in 1984 by a two-year residency at the National Gallery in London, and by another art residency in 2000 at St John's College, Oxford.

 His first solo exhibition was in 1984 at AIR Gallery, London.
 He then showed in 1987 at the Galleria Carini and Donatini, Florence, Italy, followed by the solo show Fires at the Fabian Carlsson Gallery, London in 1989.